koditi/devkini.xyz/_posts/2016-03-07-use-aws-sdk-v2-on-codeigniter-v2.md

 $ composer install
 ```

-For my case, i just need to update instead of install.
-And need to use sudo as i`ve installed composer as root user previously.
+For my case, I just need to update instead of install.
+And need to use sudo as I`ve installed composer as root user previously.

 ```
 $ sudo composer update